thephpleague/oauth2-client/docs/providers/implementing.md

 Each of these abstract methods has a comment block defining their expectations and typical behavior.
 Once you have extended this class, you may follow the [basic usage example](/usage/) using your new provider client class.

-If you wish to use your provider client class to make authenticated requests to the service, you will also need to define how you provide the token to the service.
+If you wish to use your provider client class to make authenticated requests to the provider, you will also need to define how you provide the token to the service.
 If this is done via headers, you should override this method:

 ```php
 protected function getAuthorizationHeaders($token = null);